 - Clothing – Bring the right clothes for the environment that you will be working in.
 Research the climate for the time of year that you will be visiting an area and pack accordingly.
 For the Everglades workshops, I provide loaner specialty clothing, such as bug suites for mosquito protection.

 - Communication – Ask questions and take notes.
-I provide a pocket size notebook for note taking.
-The note taking does not stop when you leave the classroom, these notebooks are waterproof, and you can even write in wet or damp conditions.
+The note taking does not stop when you leave the classroom.
 Writing things, you learn from the workshop leader or from other attendees, makes their knowledge your own.
 This is where you get your monies worth.

 - You are in control of your learning, success, and enjoyment.